Skip to content

 Script Checks

-Scripts can also be run periodically on an agent and trigger an alert if it fails.
+Scripts can also be run periodically on an agent and trigger an alert if it fails in case you want any kind of warning code to alert you.

 Important: When utilizing PowerShell scripts and manually assigning an exit code, it's essential to define the exit code using the following syntax: $host.SetShouldExit(EXITCODE).
 Here, EXITCODE represents the desired exit code number.
 For instance, to assign an exit code of 3, use $host.SetShouldExit(3).